omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 Languages such as C or C++ compile directly into machine code (CPU instructions), which is why they run very fast, but it also means you have to write **one compiler per CPU architecture to target**.

 Other languages, like Java, are based on virtual machines.
 For Java it's the **Java Virtual Machine**, or JVM.
 Code written in Java does not compile into CPU instructions directly, but instead it compiles into **VM instructions** (here, the JVM)!
 It is then the job of the JVM (which is just another piece of software) to read and execute the instructions.
-This means it is slower to execute since we've introduced a "middle-man" between the code and the CPU, which is the VM (the code runs on the JVM, which runs on the CPU).
+This means it is slower to execute since we've introduced a "middle-man" between the code and the CPU: the VM.
+The code runs on the VM, which itself runs on the CPU.

 In return, the advantages of this approach are multiple:

 - Any system that has the VM can run your code (so you don't have to write a compiler for each CPU architecture)
-- Anyone can create a new progamming language syntax and compile their code into your VM's instruction set (e.g. Scala, Kotlin, and more, run on the JVM)
+- Anyone can create a new programming language syntax and compile their code into your VM's instruction set (e.g. Scala, Kotlin, and more, run on the JVM)
 - Easier to maintain, extend, and debug

 # Virtual Machine